corndel-swe/js-supportbank-woodde-ubs/day-2-workshop.md

 Let's improve the currency converter from yesterday by having it read the exchange rates from a file instead of being hard-coded.

 There's some currency data in the `data` folder.
 You'll find a file `exchange-rates.csv` that contains the exchange rates for a few different currencies.

+## Transaction aggregator

+We have some transactions in the `data` folder, all in different formats and integrity.